Enhancing Geo-localization for Crowdsourced Flood Imagery via LLM-Guided Attention: Methodology

 To operationalize this process, we propose an axis-based visual prompting strategy that positions coordinate axes outside the image frame to provide stable spatial references without altering visual content (Figure \ref{fig:method_attgen}).
 This design creates a lightweight and interpretable scaffold that enables the LLM's text-based reasoning to be spatially grounded during inference.
 The axis-based approach offers clear advantages over alternative visual prompting methods: grid-based overlays introduce visual artifacts that interfere with the SVIs, while bounding-box references, though providing accurate localization, require additional computation and exhibit failure cases in complex scenes.
 Consistent with insights from prior multimodal grounding research, including visual position prompting methods \citep{tangVisualPositionPrompt2025}, our approach benefits from explicit positional cues that strengthen the alignment between textual reasoning and visual localization.
 Qualitative inspection of the LLM-generated attention maps revealed strong alignment between the highlighted regions and the model's textual reasoning, indicating consistent spatial grounding.
 These spatial maps encapsulate intermediate spatial reasoning from the LLM and serve as inputs to the subsequent interpolation process for constructing the full attention map.

 To bridge the gap between semantic reasoning and visual representation, we convert the discrete attention points provided by the LLM into a continuous spatial attention map.
-The LLM outputs a set of normalized coordinates c\_i and associated importance weights w\_i.
+The LLM outputs a set of normalized coordinates $c_i$ and associated importance weights $w_i$.
 We employ Radial Basis Function (RBF) interpolation with a Gaussian kernel to construct a smooth attention surface $A \in \mathbb{R}^{H \times W}$ over the feature grid.

 This process functions similarly to kernel density estimation in spatial analysis: locations explicitly identified by the LLM act as centers of influence, while the RBF kernel ensures a smooth transition of attention values across the image.
 The bandwidth parameter ($\sigma = 0.2$) was empirically selected to balance localization precision with smooth spatial blending.
 The resulting map is normalized and clamped to the range $[0, 2]$, ensuring that the attention mechanism can both up-weight discriminative features and suppress noise without causing numerical instability in the subsequent network layers.